How do you know if your social media campaigns are working? Like, really know?

 - Working with influencers/performing influence marketing.

 - Adhering to a posting schedule or content calendar.

 - Writing long captions/descriptions on platforms like Instagram.

 For a somewhat unusual but effective example of an account going all out on the latter approach, take a look at this post from a nutrition expert on Instagram (annotation added):

-This post generated over 4,700 likes and almost 100 comments, many of them quite lengthy.
+This post generated a huge number of likes (almost 5,000) and nearly 100 comments, many of them quite lengthy.
 The account’s audience is investing significant time in reading and engaging with its posts, plus tagging others to share it.

 All of that indicates a high number of impressions, not just significant reach.
 The author’s choice to use flag emojis to form lists and to extend beyond the caption length, into the comments, makes even the long description engaging and easy to return to and find its key points.